HATEOAS and Hypermedia-Driven Development

 }

-Simplified Client Logic
+Simplified Client Implementation

-• Microservices ecosystems requiring loose coupling
+• Microservices ecosystems where loose coupling enables independent service evolution

-• Public APIs consumed by unknown clients
+• Public APIs consumed by diverse clients beyond organizational control

 <!-- Server response after adding a task -->